-Steve is a principal at Applied Marketing Science.
+Steve is a consultant to Applied Marketing Science.
 With more than 35 years of experience, he conducts qualitative and quantitative research for the automotive, high-tech, industrial, aerospace, consumer packaged goods, and other industries.
 Steve also serves as an expert witness for legal cases, most often in the area of conjoint analysis for class actions.

 Steve has worked with professors from MIT, Columbia and Penn State to develop new methods of conjoint analysis.
 For other clients, he has built models for measuring the sales lift from trade promotions at the store-item level, as well as models for household-level targeting for major consumer packaged goods manufacturers and grocery chains.
 In addition, he has developed and deployed internationally sales force sizing and allocation models in the pharmaceutical industry.
 Over the past few years he has worked on improvements to QFD (Quality Function Deployment), to provide more actionable results.